 with stable tail dependence function $\ell^M$ given by the right-hand side in \eqref{eq:stdf_G}. \end{corollary}

-For a given extreme value distribution $G$, every different tree $\tree$ on $V$ leads to a different tree-structured approximation $G_M$.
+For a given max-stable distribution $G$, every different tree $\tree$ on $V$ leads to a possibly different tree-structured approximation $G_M$.
 We will come back to the choice of $\tree$ in Subsection~\ref{subsec:LOTS}.

 The distribution $G_{M}$ is determined by the increments $M_{e}$, see Corollary~\ref{pro:GM_Markov}, whose laws $\mu_e$ can be calculated through the limit in Condition~\ref{condition}(i) if $G$ is known.
-Alternatively, the distribution of $M_{e}$ for $e=(a,b)$ can also be obtained from the stable tail dependence function of $(Z_{a},Z_{b})$ analogously as in Proposition~3.9 in \citet{A21}: we have
+Alternatively, the distribution of $M_{e}$ for $e=(a,b)$ can also be obtained from the stable tail dependence function of $(Z_{a},Z_{b})$ analogously as in Proposition~3.9 of \citet{A21}:

-where $\ell_{ab}$ is the stable tail dependence function of $(Z_{a},Z_{b})$ and where the derivative is taken from the right (which always exists by convexity of $\ell_{ab}$).
+where $\ell_{ab}$ is the stable tail dependence function of $(Z_{a},Z_{b})$ and where the derivative is taken from the right (which always exists by the convexity of $\ell_{ab}$).

 The stable tail dependence functions $\ell$ and $\ell^M$ of $G$ and its tree-based approximation $G_M$, respectively, are different in general.
 Still, they share the same margins for pairs of adjacent nodes in $\tree$, i.e., $\ell_{ab} = \ell_{ab}^M$ for $(a, b) \in E$.
 The difference between $\ell$ and $\ell^M$ becomes visible when studying pairs $(a, b)$ not in $E$ or when considering higher-order margins.